theodoreho8033/API-Polling/README.md

 ### Running Test Cases
 After cloning the repository, run the sh file ./Test/test.sh to test the library.

-**ENSURE NODE VERSION 22 IS INSTALLED
+**ENSURE NODE VERSION 22 AND GO ARE ISNTALLED

 ### Implementing to your application
 ```typescript